 The grade point average required for good standing and for graduation is compiled only on work taken at Bucknell.
 Applicants for admission with advanced standing must provide the dean of admissions with an official transcript of record that reflects all earlier college work and any other requested information.

-In highly structured programs such as those leading to the Bachelor of Music degree, the Bachelor of Science degrees, and the engineering degrees, the sequence of courses is very important.
+In highly structured programs, such as those leading to the bachelor of music degree, the bachelor of science degrees, and the engineering degrees, the sequence of courses is very important.
 Potential transfer candidates interested in these areas should contact the Office of Admissions as early as possible for advice on selecting courses where they are currently enrolled.

-To satisfy Bucknell’s graduation requirements, undergraduates in the College of Arts & Sciences and Freeman College of Management must complete a minimum of 12 Bucknell University courses, and in the College of Engineering a minimum of 13.
-A minimum of two semesters in residence during the junior and senior years are also required.
+To satisfy Bucknell’s graduation requirements, undergraduates in the College of Arts & Sciences and Freeman College of Management must complete a minimum of 12 Bucknell University courses, and in the College of Engineering, a minimum of 13.
+A minimum of two semesters in residence during the junior and senior years is also required.
 The first semester after matriculation and the final semester before graduation must be in residence.